 But, what a slow amputation process from Frisia it had been!

 The Westfrisians, or Westflingi, received their nickname bestiales Fresones ‘beastly Frisians’ from the counts of Holland in the twelfth century, who themselves were named Frisians until the year 1101.
 This beastly nickname was unfair.
 Although, it must be said, their unmanageable reputation was still illustrated in the year 1608, when the Westfrisians sabotaged the famous and daring project of Jan Adriaenszoon Leeghwater to reclaim lake Beemster (nowadays a UNESCO-protected polder) by destroying its dikes.

-Anyhow, the Frisians of present-day province Friesland should be grateful for the centuries-long fight the Westfrisians were able to put up.
+Anyhow, the Frisians of present-day province Friesland should be grateful for the centuries-long fight the Westfrisians were able to put up against the counts.
 A fight both against the elements of nature, as well as against the counts of West Frisia, as said, later to become the counts of Holland.
-It slowed down the ambitions of the House of the Gerulfings to conquer the rest of Frisia, which they thought they were entitled to.
-If region Westfriesland had fallen into their greedy hands sooner, who knows the House of the Gerulfings might have succeeded to incorporate this part of Frisia as well.
+It slowed down the ambitions of the Gerulfing dynasty to conquer the rest of Frisia, which they thought they were entitled to.
+If Westfriesland had fallen into their greedy hands sooner, who knows the Gerulfings might have succeeded to incorporate the rest of Frisia as well.
 That could have meant the disappearance of the Mid-Frisian language during the High Middle Ages.
-Similar as happened in the regions Ommelanden of province Groningen and Ostfriesland.
+Similar as happened in the regions Ommelanden in province Groningen and Ostfriesland.